mereulab/Multimodal_single-cell_Benchmarking/README.md

 ![Project overview](/Project_scheme.png)

 Following depicted guidelines we generated a unique multimodal benchmarking dataset for renal cortex characterization (mBDRC).
 In house developed interpretable machine learning tool for reference-based cell-type classification, scOMM ([single-cell Omics Multimodal Mapping](https://github.com/mereulab/scOMM)), has been used to anchor mBDRC to previous human kidney references to produce two layer of annotation.
-This dataset can be found in the CZ CELLxGENE Discover platform (link).
+This dataset will be accessible in the CZ CELLxGENE Discover platform.

 ![Dataset](/mBDRC.png)